-- 10.2 It is recognised that the purpose of documents held in the Ship Construction File on board the ship, is to facilitate inspection (survey) and repair and maintenance, and, therefore, is to include in addition to documents listed in Table 1, but not be limited to: - 10.2.1 as-built structural drawings including scantling details, material details, and, as applicable, wastage allowances, location of butts and seams, cross section details and locations of all partial and full penetration welds, areas identified for close attention and rudders (TL- Rs Z7.1, Z7.2, Z10.1, Z10.2, Z10.3, Z10.4, Z10.5); - 10.2.2 manuals required for classification and statutory requirements, e.g. loading and stability, bow doors and inner doors and side shell doors and stern doors operations and maintenance manuals (TL- Rs S8 and S9); - 10.2.3 ship structure access manual, as applicable;
+- 10.2 It is recognised that the purpose of documents held in the Ship Construction File on board the ship, is to facilitate inspection (survey) and repair and maintenance, and, therefore, is to include in addition to documents listed in Table 1, but not be limited to: - 10.2.1 as-built structural drawings including scantling details, material details, and, as applicable, wastage allowances, location of butts and seams, cross section details and locations of all partial and full penetration welds, areas identified for close attention and rudders (Z7.1, Z7.2, Z10.1, Z10.2, Z10.3, Z10.4, Z10.5); - 10.2.2 manuals required for classification and statutory requirements, e.g. loading and stability, bow doors and inner doors and side shell doors and stern doors operations and maintenance manuals (S8 and S9); - 10.2.3 ship structure access manual, as applicable; - 10.2.4 copies of certificates of forgings and castings welded into the hull (W7 and W8); - 10.2.5 details of equipment forming part of the watertight and weather tight integrity of the ship; - 10.2.5.1 a Cable Transit Seal Systems Register, to be prepared by the shipbuilder for watertight cable transits.
+The Register can be in either a hard copy or digitized media.
+For an example of a register see Appendix 3 Recommendatory Sample Cable Transit Seal Systems Register.
+It is to include a marking / identification system, documentation referencing manufacturer manual(s) for each type of cable transit installed, the Type Approval certification for each type of transit system, applicable installation drawings, and a recording of each installed transit documenting the as built condition after final inspection in the shipyard.
+This is to include sections to record any inspection, modification, repair and maintenance. - 10.2.6 tank testing plan including details of the test requirements (S14); - 10.2.7 corrosion protection specifications (Z8 and Z9);

-- 10.2.4 copies of certificates of forgings and castings welded into the hull (TL- R W7 and W8); - 10.2.5 details of equipment forming part of the watertight and weather tight integrity of the ship; - 10.2.6 tank testing plan including details of the test requirements (TL- R S14); - 10.2.7 corrosion protection specifications (TL- R Z8 and Z9); - 10.2.8 details for the in-water survey, if applicable, information for divers, clearances measurements instructions etc., tank and compartment boundaries; - 10.2.9 docking plan and details of all penetrations normally examined at drydocking; - 10.2.10 Coating Technical File, for ships subject to compliance with the IMO Performance Standard for Protective Coatings (PSPC) as a class requirement under the TL Common Structural Rules. - Enclosures: A. Table 1 Hull Surveyable Items Activities Table - B. Appendix 1 Shipyard Review Record - C. Appendix 2 Requirements for Tankers and Bulk Carriers subject to SOLAS Chapter II-1 Part A-1 Regulation 3-10 Goal-based ship construction standards for bulk carriers and oil tankers
+- 10.2.8 details for the in-water survey, if applicable, information for divers, clearances measurements instructions etc., tank and compartment boundaries; - 10.2.9 docking plan and details of all penetrations normally examined at drydocking; - 10.2.10 Coating Technical File, for ships subject to compliance with the IMO Performance Standard for Protective Coatings (PSPC) as a class requirement under the IACS Common Structural Rules. - Enclosures: A. Table 1 Hull Surveyable Items Activities Table - B. Appendix 1 Shipyard Review Record - C. Appendix 2 Requirements for Tankers and Bulk Carriers subject to SOLAS Chapter II-1 Part A-1 Regulation 3-10 Goal-based ship construction standards for bulk carriers and oil tankers - D. Appendix 3 Recommendatory Sample Cable Transit Seal Systems Register

-Table 1, F able 1, Hull Surveyable Items Activities Table, Rev.6 Reference Shipbuilding function Survey Requirements for Classification Survey Method required for Classification statutory requirements and relevant reference Documentation available to classification surveyor during construction Documentation for ship construction file Specific activities TL proposals for the project shipbuilding quality control function 1 welding 1.1 welding consumables separately at the manufacturer review approval status and patrol, verify storage, handling and treatment in accordance with manufacturer's requirements R W17 consumable specification and approval status not required Identify consumables against approved list verify temporary and permanent e.g. kept dry, covered, where storage facilities applicable heated verify traceability e.g. random batch number checking 1.2 welder qualification Qualified welders review of welder certification and patrol G- 47 shipyards records with individual's identification not required verify welder qualification standard, e.g. class or recognised standard approval verify welder approved for weld position verify validity of qualification certificate
+Table 1, Hull Surveyable Items Activities Table, Rev.7 Reference Shipbuilding function Survey Requirements for Classification Survey Method required for Classification statutory requirements and relevant reference Documentation available to classification surveyor during construction Documentation for ship construction file Classification society proposals for the project shipbuilding quality control function 1 welding 1.1 welding consumables separately at the manufacturer review approval status and patrol, verify storage, handling and treatment in accordance with manufacturer's requirements TL-R W17 consumable specification and approval status not required storage facilities verify traceability e.g. kept dry, covered, where applicable heated e.g. random batch number checking 1.2 welder qualification Qualified welders review of welder certification and patrol TL-G 47 shipyards records with individual's identification not required verify welder qualification standard, e.g. class or recognised standard approval verify welder approved for weld position verify validity of qualification certificate